Tuesday 16th September

 Panel: Playing the (anti) Trump card: the future of Sustainability and ESG in pensions investing

-There’s a lot more hot air than usual swirling around the North Atlantic Jet Stream.
-Is this a sign of our climate changing or is storm Trump changing our weather?
-Has anything really changed given the US President’s anti-diversity, anti-climate and anti- ESG stance, or will Europe carry on regardless and invest responsibly for people and the planet?
+There’s a lot more hot air than usual swirling around the North Atlantic jet stream.
+Is this a sign of our climate changing and is storm Trump intensifying the havoc?
+Has anything really changed given the US President’s anti-climate and anti-ESG stance, or will Europe carry on regardless and invest responsibly for people and the planet?
 And how should pensions schemes and institutional investors respond?
-In this panel we deal our Aces to take a step back, appraise where we’re at and look at how we can maintain momentum in investing responsibly and sustainably.
+In this panel we play our Aces to take a step back, appraise where we are, and look at how we can maintain momentum in investing responsibly and sustainably.

 Panellists